2014 Ford Fusion - Titanium FWDChange Make/Model

 Fuel Economy Ratings:

-In crash tests conducted by the NHTSA, the 2013 Ford Fusion receives a 5-star protection rating, the highest possible.
-The Insurance Institute for Highway Safety (IIHS) calls the Fusion a “Top Safety Pick Plus,” thanks to its “Acceptable” rating in the tough new small overlap frontal impact test.
+The 2014 Fusion receives a 5-star overall crash-test rating from the National Highway Traffic Safety Administration (NHTSA).
+The Insurance Institute for Highway Safety (IIHS) has not rated the 2014 Fusion as this is written, but last year the car received a “Top Safety Pick Plus” rating thanks to an “Acceptable” rating in the new small overlap frontal-impact crash test.

 People who viewed the Ford Fusion also viewed: